Opiate Addiction Treatment

 Aftercare services are an important part of the recovery process.
 They help many people stay motivated as they embark on their lifelong recovery journey.

 An aftercare plan helps reinforce the lessons learned in rehab.
 It also helps to control any temptations a person may experience during the first few months and years of the recovery process.
+It is generally recommended that patients transition to a standard outpatient program that meets at least once per week as a group and includes at least one individual session per week after they attend inpatient rehab and intensive outpatient.

 Types of continuing care services to include in your recovery plan include: